kramundson/fastq_2_vcf/README.md

 ## Other notes

-TODO: find out how to make a more realistic test case.
+TODO: make a more realistic test case.